hasantayyar/hasantayyar.net/projects.md

 You can see my projects on my **[github profile](https://github.com/{{site.github_username}})**.

+- I started contributing this new community [Komm:on](https://kommon.jetzt)
 - I am currently working as DevOps for [FCG](https://www.frontiercargroup.com/)
 - ~~I am currently working as Nodejs developer and DevOps in [Bitwala.com](https://www.bitwala.com).~~
 - ~~I am currently working with onedio.com developer team.~~